 Industrial customers utilize microcontroller-based devices that generate data about business critical workloads.
 Industrial sensors, actuators, pumps, and components of automation utilize microcontrollers because they are low cost, low power, and can perform real-time actions.
 For instance, a single pump on an oil rig is controlled by a microcontroller and has the potential to completely shut down production if there is a failure.
 Amazon FreeRTOS enables these customers to collect data on system performance and stress through a direct connection to the cloud, and to take real-time critical, local actions with AWS Greengrass to prevent such disruptive outages.

 Microcontrollers are commonly used in B2B commercial devices because of their low power requirements and low cost.
 For example, security equipment manufacturers are increasingly adding connectivity to microcontroller-based devices like commercial door locks and sensor systems.
 Amazon FreeRTOS allows these companies to accelerate the release of new connected products by simplifying the design and development process.
 Development is simplified because the Amazon FreeRTOS Qualification Program provides a list of qualified microcontrollers and the Amazon FreeRTOS console lets you download the source code specific to that microcontroller and use case.
-These manufacturers can also securely apply patches to commercial door locks with the OTA update feature (now in beta).
+These manufacturers can also securely apply patches to commercial door locks with the OTA update feature.

 Amazon FreeRTOS can help consumer products companies like appliance, wearable technology, or smart lighting manufacturers, standardize microcontroller-based device development, delivery, and maintenance across a wide variety of products and models.
 Amazon FreeRTOS provides a single microcontroller operating system that can support a wide range of microcontroller hardware of varying power and capacity.
 This lets these companies focus on product innovation instead of managing the complexity of software development across multiple product lines.
-Amazon FreeRTOS will also provide the ability to securely update features of existing consumer products in the field with the OTA update feature (now in beta).
+Amazon FreeRTOS will also provide the ability to securely update features of existing consumer products in the field with the OTA update feature.

 Amazon FreeRTOS enables the quick integration of embedded hardware with the IoT cloud.
-New features that have been added to the FreeRTOS kernel, including the secure code-signed OTA firmware update feature, enable performance entirely with the MQTT protocol rather than having to manage multiple ports, sockets and protocols.
+New features that have been added to the FreeRTOS kernel, including the code-signed OTA firmware update feature, enable performance entirely with the MQTT protocol rather than having to manage multiple ports, sockets and protocols.
 The Amazon FreeRTOS libraries help to reduce initial development time so that Allegion (Schlage) can focus on product features that add customer value for their security solutions.

 Centrica Connected Home (Hive) sees Amazon FreeRTOS as an enabler for accelerating product development cycles for new connected microcontroller-based devices such as the Hive Leak Sensor.
 Compared to the bespoke firmware technologies that Centrica Connected Home used in their previous sensors, Amazon FreeRTOS can accelerate time-to-market given the significant reduction in development effort required to securely connect to AWS IoT, and to evaluate multiple chipsets, since the same code can now run across many chipsets.
-Centrica Connected Home also anticipates a potential reduction in operational costs by utilizing AWS managed services such as the secure OTA update feature using code signing.
+Centrica Connected Home also anticipates a potential reduction in operational costs by utilizing AWS managed services such as the OTA update feature using code signing.

 Honeywell is demonstrating a proof-of-concept (POC) developed by the Innovation team using AWS Greengrass and Amazon FreeRTOS technologies.
 This POC enabled Honeywell to quickly prototype a system demonstration using their Lyric T5 Wi-Fi thermostat, a Honeywell residential security system and a variety of external sensors.
 Key customer benefits include – establishing proximal networks rapidly & conducting edge analytics.
 This is not a commercially available offering, but demonstrates the feasibility of using AWS’ new IoT services for this solution.